coaa0801-creator/FilmQueryProject/README.md

 <img align="right" src="images/WelcomeDisplay.png"  width="217" height="250">

 On initial program launch, the user is prompted to specify whether they are an Employee or whether they are a guest.
 This design is meant to simulate the differing access levels that a retail shop may offer.
 An employee will have more access to items than the general public.
 When the user chooses to enter the employee portal, they are prompted for their employee ID which must match an ID from the database which will be acknowledged with a display of their name and a prompt for their individual and unique password.
 The user is given 3 opportunities to input the correct password.
 **Note for SD Staff that most employees in the table do not have passwords so password was set to empty string.
-Just press enter key**
+Just press enter key**<br/>

 <img align="left" src="images/EmployeeSearchMenu.png"  width="373" height="235">